s2krish/django-user-accounts/README.rst

 Forked from `django-user-accounts`_, I just added Pinax independent templates.

 Pinax enforce to use `pinax-theme-bootstrap`_ for this module.
-Since pinax-theme-bootstrap alwyas do not fits in all project, I decided to extract user-accounts related templates.
+Since pinax-theme-bootstrap alwyas do not fits in all project, I decided to extract user-accounts related templates and forked new repo that includes templates.

 .. _django-user-accounts: https://github.com/pinax/django-user-accounts